A framework for individual and shared preferences for ecosystem services trade-offs

 The project developed a set of trade-off analyses to assess the contribution of climate smart agriculture (CSA) to more sustainable development pathways in Malawi.
 At district level, a scenario analysis assessed the potential impacts of scaling up climate smart agriculture on social, economic and environmental objectives.
 It demonstrated that these land use decisions often involve complex trade-offs and were unlikely to benefit the most vulnerable stakeholders unless enabling and supporting action would be undertaken.

-At household level, by using individual and deliberative choice experiments and multi-criteria analyses, the project demonstrated that different CSA option impose different upfront costs and risks onto farmers.
-This means that not only will farmers want different CSA techniques, but also CSA interventions will have to be tailored to local conditions and vulnerable groups.
+At household level, by using individual and deliberative choice experiments and multi-criteria analyses, the project demonstrated that different climate smart agriculture options impose different upfront costs and risks onto farmers.
+This means that not only will farmers want different climate smart agriculture techniques, but also climate smart agriculture interventions will have to be tailored to local conditions and vulnerable groups.

 About Dr Marije Schaafsma